raspgary/WorkLite/README.md

 The web app is built using JavaScript/jQuery, HTML, and CSS.
 We used a Firebase database for data management.
 For the backend, we made a Flask API and used the Python NumPy library to make a multivariate regression model for calculating the case values.

 ## How to run the web app
+Option 1:

+Go to https://still-thicket-94110.herokuapp.com/ where I have hosted the web app on Heroku.
+Use the command `flask run` to run the app.
+A username you can use to login is `ez123`.
+You can input the client data using the intake tab.

+Option 2:

 Clone the repo and open the repo in a command prompt.
 Make sure you have the proper dependencies.
 You can download the needed dependencies by inputting the command:
 `pip install flask numpy pandas scikit_learn`